hxwang/Seminar/2014-GMU-and-IBM-Symposium-on-Diverse-Data-Analytics-Applications/file/Mathur-BigData-in-Federal-Healthcare.md

 - Problem
 	- how do we reduce the backlog of new disability applications that needed to be processed, `backlog`
 	- how do we improve the process for performing doctor reviews continuing disability review(CDR) which are expensive

 ### My comments
-- learn how mechine learning applied in industry and their stand procedure of machine learning
+- learn how machine learning applied in industry and their stand procedure of machine learning